He23333000/ENGG-1340-group131/README.md

 6. Once you enter 'N' for no, the game will end, and the overall gain or loss will be displayed.

+# Features
+1. Bankroll system.
+We decide to implement a bankroll system that allows players to bet their desired amount and saves plays’ latest chip amount.
+Each new player will be initialised with $10k.
+As long as they do not lose everything, the game keeps going.
+Data structures for storing game status and file input/output will be applied to achieve this feature.
+2. A full record of game status.
+We will keep record of the result of every games and the changes of plays’ bankroll.
+Data structures for storing game status , file input/output and dynamic memory management will be applied to achieve this feature.
+3. Automatic dealer.
+We completely mock the behaviour of blackjack dealer in casinos.
+The dealer will assign cards randomly for each game and operate according to the game rule.
+Generation of random game sets or events will be used for cards assignment and program codes in multiple files will be applied to modulise each function of deal's tasks.